 Mr. Snell also creates flexible valuation models to help clients negotiate financial terms in licensing transactions.
 He has created numerous, flexible valuation models involving decision trees, Monte Carlo analysis, sensitivity analysis, and very large, complex structures.
 Mr. Snell has experience in a variety of industries, including medical devices, pharmaceuticals, energy, petrochemicals, insurance, software, computer hardware, communication technology, semiconductors, automotive components, and various consumer products.

 Mr. Snell is a CPA and has presented to professional groups and written articles on a variety of topics, including intellectual property valuation, the securitization of intellectual property assets, technology assessment, the commercialization of technology, and intellectual property risk management.
-He is also a member of the Licensing Executives Society and the Intellectual Propery Owners Association.
+He is also a member of the Licensing Executives Society and the Intellectual Property Owners Association.